Easy Vegan Butternut Squash Ramen

 • Noodles: This recipe uses ramen, but try it out with udon, soba, or even rice noodles!

-First, prepare the broth.
-Sauté leeks and then add cubed butternut squash and cook for 6–7 minutes.
-Add the sauce ingredients–soy sauce, mirin, sesame oil, chili oil, maple syrup–along with stock or water.
+• Step 1: Make the broth.
+Sauté leeks and then add the butternut squash.
+Add the sauce ingredients–tamari, mirin, sesame oil, chili oil, maple syrup–and add minced scallion whites and water or broth.
 Bring to a boil and then simmer for 30 minutes until the squash is very tender.

-Serve it up by ladling the delicious broth over the noodles and piling the charred vegetables on top.
+• Step 4: Serve it up!
+Ladle that thick, delicious broth over the noodles and pile the charred vegetables on top.
 It’s that easy!

 Looking for more vegan recipes?
 Check my archives!